 Being a multitasking music professional and writer, Hammel has her hands full.
 She is passionate about teaching music to students with special needs.
-She is also a flute teacher, who has a large studio for middle and high school students.
-“I have had many articles published in the field of music and education and have had three books published by Oxford University Press.”
+She is flute teacher, who has a large studio for middle and high school students and just recently finished up her thirty-seventh year of teaching.
+“I have had many articles published in the field of music and education and have had five books published by Oxford University Press,” said Hammel.
 Her work is so well known that she has been asked to present her research and ideas to teachers at conferences around the world.

-After having the opportunity to study at Shenandoah for her undergraduate and graduate degrees, Hammel said, “The professional behaviors I learned have been very important during my 31-year teaching career.”
+After having the opportunity to study at Shenandoah for her undergraduate and graduate degrees, said Hammel, “The professional behaviors I learned have been very important during my 31-year teaching career.”

 Hammel’s advice for future students is: “Learn something new every day of your life.
 Be grateful for where you are no matter where that is.
 Always thank your teachers.”